wp-plugins/xili-dictionary/readme.txt

 xili-dictionary is a plugin (compatible with xili-language) to build a multilingual dictionary saved in the taxonomy tables of WordPress.
 With this dictionary, collecting terms from categories (title, description), from current theme - international terms with ` _e() or __() ` functions - , it is possible to create and update .mo file in the current theme folder. xili-dictionary is full compatible with [xili-language](http://wordpress.org/extend/plugins/xili-language/) plugin and [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/) plugin.

-= NEW 0.9.8 =
+= 0.9.9 =
+some fixes - better log display when importing from theme's files - tested on WP 2.9-rare

+**0.9.8**
 verified on official WP 2.8 - see Notes
 **0.9.7.1**
 grouping of terms by language now possible, - better import .po - enrich terms more possible (same terms with/without html tags (0.9.7.2 : some refreshing fixes)